2023 Best Accounting Schools in Maryland

 Read full report on Accounting at University of Maryland - College Park

-You’ll be in good company if you decide to attend Loyola University Maryland.
-It ranked #2 on our 2023 Best Accounting Schools in Maryland list.
-Located in the city of Baltimore, Loyola Maryland is a private not-for-profit school with a medium-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Loyola University Maryland.
+The school came in at #2 on this year’s Best Accounting Schools in Maryland list.
+Located in the large city of Baltimore, Loyola Maryland is a private not-for-profit college with a moderately-sized student population.

 While working on their degree, accounting majors at Loyola Maryland accumulate an average of around $27,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $529.

-Out of the 23 schools in Maryland that were part of this year’s ranking, McDaniel College landed the # 3 spot on the list.
-McDaniel is a small private not-for-profit school located in the suburb of Westminster.
+A rank of #3 on this year’s list means McDaniel College is a great place for accounting students.
+McDaniel is a small private not-for-profit school located in the small suburb of Westminster.

 After completing their degree, accounting graduates from McDaniel carry an average student debtload of $24,210.